- Duration:18 days

 Breakfast & dinner included

 You may wish to join us today as we take a scenic ferry ride (at own cost) across to the western shore of Lake Como to the attractive village of Menaggio.
-For those of you up for a truly unique and fascinating hike we will take a packed lunch and climb above the town via the panoramic Loveno district to the Historical Park “Val Sanagra”, a wonderful natural setting filled with interesting rural settlements and traces of traditional activities like mills, brickworks and furnaces.
-Along the way we stop for our picnic lunch beside a river then later stop at a family run trout farm “La Vecchia Chioderia” (The Old Nail Factory) to enjoy a coffee or drink (at own expense).
-We then continue up to the ancient and mysterious hilltop village of Barna where tourists rarely visit, to experience an authentic slice of Italian rural life before heading back to Menaggio.
+For those of you up for a truly unique and fascinating hike we will climb above the town via the ancient castello path and the panoramic Loveno district to the Historical Park “Val Sanagra”, a wonderful natural setting filled with interesting rural settlements and traces of traditional activities like mills, brickworks and furnaces.
+Along the way we stop for lunch (at own cost) at a traditional family run trout farm “La Vecchia Chioderia” (The Old Nail Factory).
+We then continue up to the ancient and mysterious hilltop village of Barna, where tourists rarely visit, to experience an authentic slice of Italian rural life before heading back to Menaggio.

-Today we have arranged a 3 hour walking tour of Venice with a local resident who will guide you away from the main tourist thoroughfares to discover many hidden gems and delights that most tourists rarely find.
-At the conclusion of the tour the remainder of the day is free to enjoy as you wish, perhaps visit the beautiful Basilica di Santa Maria della Salute or return to Piazza San Marco and take in the highlights such as the Basilica, Doge Palace or climb the beautiful Campanile (Church Tower) for an awesome view over Venice.
-Also a good opportunity to take a traditional gondola ride.
+Today we have arranged a 3 hour walking tour of Venice with a local resident who will guide you away from the main tourist areas to discover hidden gems and delights that most tourists rarely find.
+At the conclusion of the tour the remainder of the day is free to enjoy as you wish, perhaps return to Piazza San Marco and take in the highlights such as the Basilica, Doge Palace or take the vaporetto across to Isola Giorgio to climb the Campanile (church tower) for one of the best views over Venice.
+Today is also a good opportunity to enjoy a traditional gondola ride near our hotel.
 Dinner tonight at own arrangement.

-After a leisurely breakfast you are free to explore more of Venice on your own or join us on an optional excursion to the lagoon islands where we will travel by vaporetto (at own cost) to Murano and Burano renowned for hand-made glass and lace products.
+After a leisurely breakfast you are free to explore more of Venice on your own or join us on an optional excursion to the Lagoon Islands where we will travel by vaporetto to Murano and Burano renowned for hand-made glass and lace products.
 At Murano you can take in a glass blowing demonstration or just explore this “mini” Venice with its maze of galleries and shops selling the work of local artisans.

 From here we continue to Burano via the less travelled island of Mazzorbo where you’ll see fewer tourists as we stroll past the pretty canals and colourful houses which have long attracted painters to the island.